 Proposed amendments to the investment policy

-- broadening the scope of the Company’s investment mandate to reflect the wider energy transition sector;
+- broadening the scope of the investment mandate to reflect the wider energy transition sector;

-- expanding TEEC’s geographical reach to enable the Company to make appropriate investments in Europe, albeit the United Kingdom will remain the core focus of the Company;
+- expanding TEEC’s geographical reach to enable it to make appropriate investments in Europe, albeit the United Kingdom will remain the core focus;

 Proposed change of name